How to Leverage an Employee Advocacy Program and Increase Your Company’s Social Reach

 - Allows your company’s social media experts to upload and organize content for employees in various departments to share.

-- Makes it easy for employees to pump out pre-written content to their social media accounts.
+- Makes it easy for employees to pump out pre-written content (by the company’s social media marketing team) to their social media accounts.

 - Provides analytics to measure effectiveness and shed some light on how to improve future content.

 - Curates third-party content that is important to the employee (BBC News, Forbes, Client RSS Feed, etc.)